KipK/ha_entity_explorer/README.md

 # HA Entity Explorer

-A standalone web application to explore and visualize the history of any Home Assistant entity.
+A standalone web application to explore and visualize the history of any Home Assistant entity and its attributes

 ## Features